MichaelLampe/GLSeq2/README.md

 1. Have the software listed in the "Prerequisites" installed;
 2. Have your FASTQ files in either compressed / unprocessed or pre-processed form;
 3. Have created the base directory for the run (on a fast drive, preferably);
-4. Create the run attribute file on the basis of GLSeq2.attr.R
+4. Create the run attribute file
+   Option 1: Generate an attribute file using the GLSeq2 User Interface jar file and start the run from there Option 2: Manually generate an attribute file based on the example attribute file.
+5. If running manually, run either the GLSeq.top.R script (Directly to command line) or PyGLSeqWrapper.py (HT Condor).

 #### Data and environment